Noureldien334/Image-Api/README.md

   - This is an ImageApi resizing project, that takes a picture's name, length and width, and resizes it
   - img file, contains the images to be resized
   - thumbs file is the output file after resizing an image
+  - Used Caching in case the picture was already Resized
+  - Unit testing was made using Jasmine

 ## Important notes
   - This project was developed on Ubuntu